- About Key Assets Kentucky

 Key Assets is a child caring and Behavioral Health Services Organization (BHSO) based in Kentucky.
 We work closely with the Department for Community Based Services (DCBS) and other community stakeholders to provide high quality services both in and out of home for children and youth in Kentucky with complex needs.
 Children with complex needs often include children on the spectrum, those with developmental delays and often an accompanying behavioral health diagnosis such as “Oppositional Defiant Disorder, Attention Deficit or Bi-polar.”

 We believe in brighter futures in Kentucky.
-Whenever possible Key Assets seeks to provide services to children and families in their home or at our offices.
-However, when children and young people cannot be safely maintained in their homes and are removed from their families and taken into care for a variety of reasons; Key Assets seeks to provide structured, community based options for these complex young people.
-We believe that by placing children in community placements that are well equipped to tackle trauma – within a therapeutic environment –where those being served can begin to deal with their experiences and the barriers that limit their access to our community.
+Whenever possible, Key Assets seeks to provide services to children and families in their home or at our offices.
+However, when children and young people cannot be safely maintained in their homes and are removed from their families and taken into care for a variety of reasons, Key Assets seeks to provide structured, community based options for these complex young people.
+We believe that by placing children in community placements (specialized group homes) that are well equipped to tackle trauma – within a therapeutic environment –children and young people can experience life to their fullest potential.

 Alex came to Key Assets after a number of years in a psychiatric hospital setting.
-He had been diagnosed with autism and many other things and many individuals did not see another option for him but continued living in that setting; but after three months in a Key Assets foster care placement all of those barriers that kept him from his community began to be removed.
+He had been diagnosed with autism among many other diagnoses.
+At the time, individuals did not see another option for him but to continue living in that setting.
+However, after three months in a Key Assets foster care placement all of those barriers that kept him from his community began to be removed.

 Mary came to Key Assets following a history of abuse and neglect.
 Mary’s biological mother passed away during Mary’s inpatient admission at a psychiatric hospital.
 Mary was not told of her mother’s death until after she was discharged.
 Mary had not been taken into the community until she was being prepared to transition to a foster care setting and she attended school at the hospital.
 Mary displayed several challenging behaviors of concern at high frequencies including stripping and physical aggression that made community outings and transitions difficult.
 Mary experienced difficulty waiting, accepting no, and participating in non-preferred activities.
 Mary was on high dosages of antipsychotics upon placement.
 Mary had 3 failed foster care placements, a failed residential placement, and a psychiatric hospitalization prior to her transition to the specialized group home setting.
 Mary’s prescribed medications have been reduced, she rarely displays challenging behaviors, she attends public school, rides bus to and from school, she participates in community activities and treatment services.
 Mary has become a very happy girl.